 Binary relation can be defined as a relation on Set P which is a set of Ordered Pair of elements or we can say that binary relation is a sub set of Cartesian product that is (P2 = P x P).

-Binary relation among two Sets P and Q is a subset of P x Q. Binary relation is also known as dyadic relation and 2 – place relation.
-For example: It is a relation between set of prime Numbers Q and set of integers R in such a way that every Prime number Q is related with every Integer R which is multiple of Q. Now we will see some Binary Relations properties.
-Properties of binary relations are mentioned below:
+Q and set of integers R in such a way that every Prime number Q is related with every Integer R which is multiple of Q. Now we will see some Binary Relations properties.
+Properties of binary relations

 Let’s have small introduction about above mentioned properties of binary relation.